What is it good for?

 When people seeking legal support are unable to confirm an appointment then they miss their legal appointments.
 This means they don't receive the legal support they need.

-- Then ask the team: Why do we have this problem?
-Write it down, following the same format as above.
+- Next, ask the team: "Why do we have this problem?"
+Write down the answer using the same format.